LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Design of LiFeChain

 \subsubsection{Knowledge Retrieval Vector (KRV)}

 To mitigate catastrophic forgetting and reduce the negative knowledge transferred from the global model to clients, clients fuse knowledge from the received global model, historical models, and the current local model before local training.
 Similarity is one of the most common metrics to select the related knowledge \cite{luopan2023fedknow, tong2021gradmfl, castellon2022federated}, but it becomes computationally expensive as the knowledge base expands, posing a significant challenge for IoT devices.
 Every knowledge retrieval process requires high-dimensional similarity calculations across the entire base, significantly increasing the computational load and leading to high retrieval and transmission costs.
-To overcome this challenge, we draw inspiration from the locality-sensitive hashing technique \cite{dasgupta2011fast} to leverage locality-sensitive hash functions to map high-dimensional knowledge to a lower-dimensional space, storing only its similarity features.
-In LiFeChain, we use cosine similarity to measure the relationships between knowledge items.
-For knowledge $K_i^{t,r}$, we compute its dot product with a random hyperplane $\phi$, i.e.,
+To overcome this challenge, we draw inspiration from the Locality-Sensitive Hashing (LSH) \cite{dasgupta2011fast} to map high-dimensional knowledge vectors into compact similarity-preserving signatures. {In LiFeChain, we use cosine similarity to measure the relationships between knowledge items.
+To prevent the leakage of geometric information from bucket IDs, we implement a secret-key LSH mechanism.
+Specifically, LiFeChain utilizes a protected shared secret seed $S_{seed}$, which is securely generated by the Consortium MSP. $S_{seed}$ is distributed to the authorized committee servers and is strictly hidden from ordinary clients.
+The KRV calculation is delegated to the committee, as detailed in Algorithm A-1.
+The $\Phi$ hyperplane normal vectors \mbox{$\{w_{\phi}\}_{\phi=1}^{\Phi}$} are then derived pseudo-randomly from this seed:}

+{where $\text{PRG}(\cdot)$ is a cryptographic random generator based on SHA-256.
+The use of a strictly controlled secret seed ensures that the mapping from knowledge vectors to bucket IDs remains opaque to any entity lacking the seed, while maintaining index consistency for long-term retrieval.
+The $\phi$-th hash value is denoted as:}